 In fact, the abuser might even act in an extremely loving way, which just makes the impact of their abuse even stronger.
-The person being abused will constantly be afraid of the other person losing their temper.
+The person being abused will live in constant fear of the other person losing their temper.

 A partner who verbally abuses you will constantly make comparisons about you.
 It could mean comparing you to your more beautiful friend or their own closest friends, but the point is that they always say there’s someone better than you.

-Your partner might also say negative things about your friends all the time, especially if they’re the opposite sex.
-They hate that you receive phone calls from any co-worker and are enraged that you have a social life.
+In addition, they may also say something negative about your circle of friends, especially if they’re of the opposite sex.
+They may even hate that you receive calls from a colleague and dislike that you have an active social life.

 You can continue being a victim, turn into an abuser, or both.
 Basically, the pattern of abuse is hard to break.
 Unless you recognize that there’s a serious problem and seek help, it’ll be almost impossible to change these behavior patterns.

 - Make you feel inferior.
-Of course, there are situations and people that are above you, but you should never lose out of sight the difference between humility and negative comments.
+It’s true that there are situations or people who are above you.
+However, you shouldn’t lose sight of the difference between humility and negative messages.

-- Cause negative emotions like sadness or depression.
-If you feel bad all the time and seeing your partner generates more negative emotions than positive ones, you need to learn to establish distance.
+- Cause you negative emotions, such as sadness or depression.
+If you feel bad and seeing that person generates more negative emotions than positive ones, it’s important that you learn to distance yourself.

 Do you think you’re the victim of verbal abuse?